Banza Chickpea Rice Review

 So would you recommend it?

 Absolutely!
-Just like all the other Banza pastas, I think it’s a great option, especially if your vegetarian, vegan, or gluten-free.
+Just like all the other Banza pastas, I think it’s a great option, especially if you are vegetarian, vegan, or gluten-free.

 Where can I buy it?